MicrosoftDocs/azure-docs/articles/logic-apps/enable-enhanced-telemetry-standard-workflows.md

 ### Filter based on a specific workflow

-Multi-dimensional metrics let you target a subset of the overall events captured in Application Insights and filter events based on a specific workflow.
+When you enable multidimensional metrics in the Metrics dashboard, you can target a subset of the overall events captured in Application Insights and filter events based on a specific workflow.

-1. On your Application Insights instance, [enable multi-dimensional metrics](../azure-monitor/app/get-metric.md#enable-multi-dimensional-metrics).
+1. On your Application Insights resource, [enable multidimensional metrics](../azure-monitor/app/get-metric.md#enable-multidimensional-metrics).

 1. On the chart toolbar, select **Add filter**.